IBM/node-red-tensorflowjs/README.md

 $ npm start
 ```

-Alternatively, if you have Node-RED installed globally, you can start Node-RED from any directory:
+Alternatively, if you have Node-RED installed globally with dependencies installed under `~./node-red`,
+you can start Node-RED from any directory:
 ```
 $ node-red
 ```